Rok hiking along trails in Dogon Country, Mali

 The night before we started the walk, I stepped awkwardly and when I woke up the next morning, I couldn’t even put weight properly on my right leg.
 The first fifteen minutes of walking I looked very bad.
 I was just about to give up and go back to the hotel.

-According to Lonely Planet guide, trekking through Dogon country is among the 10 things you should to do before leaving for another world.
+According to Lonely Planet guide, trekking through Dogon country is among the 10 things you should to do before leaving this world.
 Being so close, preparing for it and hoping to enjoy it for so much time during my trip in West Africa, it would be a tremendous disappointment giving up on it right there and then.

 Despite the large number of tourists, a transmitter for mobile telephony had not been set yet, electricity is science fiction, women pump water from wells and carry it on their heads to their houses.

 The interesting architecture and location at the top of the cliffs once protected them from slave trappers, served as a refugee to avoid conversion to Islam and retreated from areas controlled by Muslims.
-The other factor influencing their choice of settlement location was access to water of Niger River nearby.
-Nowadays, it is more a disadvantage than an advantage, as they are far away from modern civilization or fertile soil for agriculture.
-The Dogons are primarily agriculturalists and cultivate millet, sorghum, rice and tobacco.
+The other factor influencing their choice of settlement location was access to water of the Niger River nearby.

 We slept in basic guesthouses in the villages, ate food that was prepared at informal canteens and numerous times talked with locals.
 The communication in English was not smooth, but with the help of our guide we managed to learn new things about this unique culture.
-After warming up on day one, my leg status improved and I managed to walk all the way without too much pain.
-At the end of day 2, I was in perfect shape again.
-So happy!

-The legendary Timbuktu was not destined for me
+The legendary Timbuktu wasn’t meant for me

 I made a good choice to visit Mali in a peaceful time in the off-season.
 Continuous armed conflicts, political instability and mass protests can make it risky to visit this landlocked country, which has much more to offer than most of its neighbors.